CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/connect-database-hpc.md

 # Accessing databases on Rahti from CSC supercomputers

+!!! infos
+    This tutorial can also be applied if you are running websocat locally or in a cPouta instance for other purposes.

 Many HPC workflows require a database.
 Running these on the login node poses several issues and running on Pouta brings administration overhead.
 Rahti is a good candidate, but one obstacle is that Rahti does not support non-HTTP traffic from external sources.

 A workaround for this problem is to establish a TCP tunnel over an HTTP-compatible WebSocket connection.
 This can be achieved using a command-line client for connecting to and serving WebSockets called [WebSocat](https://github.com/vi/websocat).
 Here, a WebSocat instance running on Puhti/Mahti translates a database request coming from a workflow to an HTTP-compatible WebSocket protocol.
 Once the traffic enters Rahti we use another WebSocat instance running inside Rahti to translate back the WebSocket connection to a TCP connection over the original port the database is configured to receive traffic.
 A drawing of the process is shown below.